FinCARDS: Card-Based Analyst Reranking for Financial Document Question Answering: Related Work

 \paragraph{Financial QA benchmarks and evidence structure.} Financial QA benchmarks have progressively shifted toward explicit modeling of evidence structure.
 Early work emphasized classification and extraction tasks, such as sentiment analysis and entity recognition, where evidence was implicit and locally contained \citep{araci2019finbert}.

-Later benchmarks focused on structured and multi-step reasoning.
-FinQA \citep{finqa} and TAT-QA \citep{tatqa} formalized numerical and hybrid text–table reasoning, while ConvFinQA \citep{convfinqa} and FinChain \citep{finchain} extended this line to conversational settings and verification of intermediate reasoning steps.
-Recent suites such as FinBen \citep{finben} and PIXIU \citep{pixiu} consolidated these tasks into evidence-sensitive multi-task benchmarks, with multilingual extensions including CFinBench \citep{cfinbench} and Plutus \citep{plutus}.
+Later benchmarks focused on structured, multi-step reasoning.
+FinQA \citep{finqa} and TAT-QA \citep{tatqa} formalized numerical and hybrid text-table reasoning, while ConvFinQA \citep{convfinqa} and FinChain \citep{finchain} extended this to conversational settings and verification of intermediate reasoning steps.
+Recent suites such as FinBen \citep{finben} and PIXIU \citep{pixiu} consolidated these into evidence-sensitive multi-task benchmarks, with multilingual extensions including CFinBench \citep{cfinbench} and Plutus \citep{plutus}.
 Despite this progress, retrieval and evidence selection remain challenging, as shown by FinanceBench \citep{islam2023financebench}, FinDER \citep{choi2025finder}, and FinAgentBench \citep{choi2025finagentbench}, motivating our focus on intra-document evidence structure.

 \paragraph{Retrieval and LLM reranking.} Classical IR relies on lexical methods such as BM25, while modern pipelines incorporate dense retrievers and cross-encoders \citep{xiong2021ann}.
-Recently, LLMs have been used directly as zero-shot rerankers: listwise approaches like RankGPT and LRL show that instruction-tuned LLMs can reorder candidates competitively without task-specific training \citep{sun2023rankgpt,ma2023lrl}.
+Recently, LLMs have been used as zero-shot rerankers: listwise approaches like RankGPT and LRL show instruction-tuned LLMs can reorder candidates competitively without task-specific training \citep{sun2023rankgpt,ma2023lrl, li2026retrieval}.
 However, listwise prompts can be input-order sensitive and context-length constrained.
 Pairwise prompting (\emph{A vs.\ B?}) improves calibration and stability \citep{qin2024prp}, while setwise/tournament strategies mitigate order sensitivity and scale better with long lists \citep{zhuang2023setwise,chen2024tourrank}.
 Simple rank fusion such as reciprocal rank fusion (RRF) remains a strong baseline to aggregate noisy rankings \citep{cormack2009rrf}.
-Recent work suggests that listwise and pairwise comparisons play complementary roles in robust reranking, from global ordering to resolving close decisions.
-Our work builds on these insights and adapts them to the financial domain by structuring such comparisons within a constraint-driven review process that enforces explicit numeric and temporal alignment.
+Recent work suggests listwise and pairwise comparisons play complementary roles in robust reranking, from global ordering to resolving close decisions.
+Our work builds on these insights and adapts them to the financial domain by structuring comparisons within a constraint-driven review process that enforces explicit numeric and temporal alignment \citep{xing2025llmrankreliability}.